Sanders making gains with black voters ahead of South Carolina contest, top state officials say

 “I think one of the most fascinating things is that Bernie Sanders appears to have learned from his loss from 2016 in South Carolina,” Robertson told reporters on Thursday.

-Robertson spotlighted that top Sanders surrogates in South Carolina “have done a very good job of trying to make sure that Senator Sanders did not forsake smaller venues with small numbers of people of color for let’s stay three or four thousand people.”
+Robertson spotlighted that top Sanders surrogates in South Carolina “have done a very good job of trying to make sure that Senator Sanders did not forsake smaller venues with small numbers of people of color for let’s say three or four thousand people.”

 That could spell trouble for former Vice President Joe Biden.
 Thanks in part to his eight years as the right-hand man to President Barack Obama – America’s first black president – Biden remains popular with black voters.
 And after disappointing fourth- and fifth-place finishes in the predominantly white states of Iowa and New Hampshire, Biden’s campaign is predicting a victory in South Carolina – to reenergize his White House bid and catapult him into the 14 Super Tuesday states that hold contests three days after South Carolina’s primary.